sebhoof/snax/README.md

 The code implements optimized quadrature-based computation for ALP conversion (requires the `gammaALPs` package) and decays, as well as an older brute-force and improved Monte Carlo integration for ALP decays.
 The code is developed for Python v3.9+ and C++-20-compliant compilers.

-An simple example for how to use the code is included in the (snax_demo.ipynb)[snax_demo.ipynb] Jupyter notebook.
+An simple example for how to use the code is included in the [snax_demo.ipynb](snax_demo.ipynb) Jupyter notebook.
 Python scripts similar to those used in the paper are available in the [code/python/mpi_scripts/](code/python/mpi_scripts/) folder (require a correctly installed `mpi4py` package).